viamrobotics/docs/static/include/app/apis/generated/app.md

 **Returns:**

-- ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)): The new robot part’s ID.
+- ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)): The new machine part’s ID.

 **Raises:**

-- (GRPCError): If either an invalid robot ID or name is passed.
+- (GRPCError): If either an invalid machine ID or name is passed.

 **Example:**